awesomemotive/easy-digital-downloads/readme.txt

 Includes a complete integration pack for delivering automatic upgrades for premium WordPress plugins and themes.

-**Add an Affiliate System to Your Store**

-Easy Digital Downloads has an [integration pack for the awesome Affiliates Pro plugin](http://easydigitaldownloads.com/extension/affiliates-pro-integration-pack/), which gives you everything you need to build a complete affiliate system and dramatically boost your traffic and sales.

 **Build Up Your Email Subscribers**

 With add-ons for [Mail Chimp](http://easydigitaldownloads.com/extension/mail-chimp/), [Campaign Monitor](http://easydigitaldownloads.com/extension/campaign-monitor/), and [AWeber](http://easydigitaldownloads.com/extension/aweber/), [Wysija](https://easydigitaldownloads.com/extension/wysija/), [ActiveCampaign](https://easydigitaldownloads.com/extension/active-campaign/), [iContact](https://easydigitaldownloads.com/extension/icontact/), [Campaign Monitor](https://easydigitaldownloads.com/extension/campaign-monitor/), [Constant Contact](https://easydigitaldownloads.com/extension/constant-contact/), and more, Easy Digital Downloads can easily grow your email subscription lists while making you money at the same time.